proyetei/proyetei/README.md

 - 🏫 I’m a 3rd year Computer Science Student at McMaster University aspiring to be a Software Engineer.

-- 💻: I am currently a Fullstack Developer Intern for Canada Post for Winter 2023.
+- 💻: I am currently a Software Quality Engineer Intern at TD Bank

-- ⚡: Currently looking for Summer 2023 internships and finding possibilities to grow.
+- ⚡: Looking for Fall 2023 internships and finding possibilities to grow.

 - 🤔: Exploring back-end development and quality assurance